jonyesno/web-tty-ssh/README.md

 # Overview

+* A terminal in the browser (yikes!),
+* authenticated by OpenID Connect (ok, so hopefully MFA),
+* provided with an ephemeral SSH certificate for onward connections (hmm, really?),
+* that's issued from a private Certificate Authority using the same OIDC token (no key material lying around, alright!)

+or

+Use GitHub login for an emergency ~medical hologram~ jump shell

+# Moving parts

 * [WeTTY](https://github.com/butlerx/wetty) - "Terminal access in browser over http/https"
 * [OAuth2Proxy](https://github.com/oauth2-proxy/oauth2-proxy) - "A reverse proxy and static file server that provides authentication using Providers"
 * [Dex](https://github.com/dexidp/dex) - "A federated OpenID Connect provider"